Welcome to High School Admissions!

-Students who applied to high school for the 2017-2018 school year: No further action is needed to register for the fall.
-If you appealed your high school match, your decision letter is now available from your child's school.
+Learn about Specialized High Schools and prepare for the Specialized High Schools Admissions Test (SHSAT) or the LaGuardia High School audition with the Specialized High Schools Student Handbook.
 If you just moved to New York City or still not have applied to high school, talk to your school counselor or visit a Family Welcome Center immediately.

 Use the resources below to learn about your program options and understand the admissions process:

 Español | 中文 | বাংলা | Русский | العربية | اردو | Kreyòl Ayisyen | 한국어 | Français

-You will get your High School Application in the fall.
+Your High School Application is now available from your middle school counselor or at a Family Welcome Center.
 For more information on key dates, download the High School Admissions Timeline.
 Here are a few strategies on what makes a good application:

 Yes, if you want to attend a NYCDOE public high school.
 This includes students who want to attend their zoned school and students in a grades 6-12 school who want to remain at that school for ninth grade.